dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 12.2.5 Skill Score Index, including GO Index

 The Stat-Analysis “ss_index” and “go_index” jobs calculate the skill score indices by weighting scores for different meteorological fields at different pressure levels and for different lead times.
 The GO Index is a special case of the Skill Score index for which a specific configuration file is provided.
 The GO index is a weighted average of the RMSE values for wind speed, dew point temperature, temperature, height, and pressure at several levels in the atmosphere.
-The variables, levels, and lead times included in the index are shown in Table [compute_GO_Index] and are defined by a default Stat-Analysis configuration file.
+The variables, levels, and lead times included in the index are shown in :ref:`compute_GO_Index` and are defined by a default Stat-Analysis configuration file.
 The partial sums (SL1L2 lines in the STAT output) for each of these variables at each level and lead time must have been computed in a previous step.
-The Stat-Analysis tool then uses the weights in Table [compute_GO_Index] to compute values for the GO Index.
+The Stat-Analysis tool then uses the weights in :ref:`compute_GO_Index` to compute values for the GO Index.
 For a general skill score index, the user can specify the weights and variables to use in the calculations in a Stat-Analysis configuration file and run the ss_index job type.

-Table 12.1 Variables, levels, and weights used to compute the GO Index.
+.. _compute_GO_Index:

-.. list-table:: Variables, levels, and weights used to compute the GO Index.
+.. list-table:: Table 12.1 Variables, levels, and weights used to compute the GO Index.
   :widths: auto
   :header-rows: 2